Science & Faith: Commercial performance

 The album started atop the Irish Albums Chart with 13,200 units.
 At this time, the Gold certification disc was attributed for 7,500 copies sold.
 The IRMA certified later the album five times platinum for 75,000 units sold.
-At the end of year, it ranked second on biggest-selling albums chart in the country, behind Now That's What I Call Music!
+At the end of year, it ranked second on the biggest-selling albums chart in the country, behind Now That's What I Call Music!
 77.